nhn/gpm.unity/docs/CacheStorage/README.en.md

 ![](Images/viewer.png)

-1. Management
+#### 1. Management
 This is the Managed Cache menu.

 * Size: Current cache capacity / maximum capacity (byte unit)
     * The current cache capacity and the set maximum capacity.
     * Keeps the maximum capacity not exceeded.
 * Count: Current cache count / maximum count
     * The current cache number and the set maximum number.
     * Keeps the maximum number not exceeded.

-2. Request Info
+#### 2. Request Info
 This information is used when requesting cache.

-    *Default RequestType
+* Default RequestType
     * The set CacheRequestType value.
     * Validate content according to conditions.
     * Used when CacheRequestType is not put in Request.
-    *ReRequest
+* ReRequest
     * This is the set ReRequest value.
     * Contents are verified after the set time (in seconds).
     * Used when ReRequest is not included in Request.
     * The default value is 0 and is not used when 0.

-3. Auto Remove
+#### 3. Auto Remove
 It removes content that has not been used for a long time in real time.
 Both UnusedPeriodTime and RemoveCycle must be set for this to work.

 * UnusedPeriodTime
     * This is the set UnusedPeriodTime value.
     * Content that has not been used for the set time (in seconds) is deleted.
     * The default value is 0, and when it is 0, Auto Remove does not work.
 *RemoveCycle
     * Set RemoveCycle value.
     * Contents are removed one by one every set time (in seconds).
     * The default value is 1, and when it is 0, Auto Remove does not work.

-4. Cache data information
+#### 4. Cache data list
+This is a list of managed cache data.

 * Name: Cache name
 * Url: cache path
 * Size : Cache size (byte unit)
 * Exfires: Remaining time until expiration date
 * Remain: Remaining time until cache validation
     * Re-verification after the remaining time has elapsed.
     * The shorter of the remaining time until the expiration date and the ReRequest time (in seconds)
 * Remove: Remaining time until removal
     * If not used for the remaining time, it will be removed.
     * Time Used / Time set as UnusedPeriodTime (in seconds)
     * Auto Remove operates only when UnusedPeriodTime and RemoveCycle values ​​are not 0.

 5. Cache Details Info
+Cache data details selected from the list.

 ### Texture caching request
 Can request a texture cache using GpmCacheStorage.RequestTexture.